xiv3r/ttl-bypass/README.md

 # Support
 - Works both WAN and WLAN (extender)
-- Nftables Chain Mangle Prerouting
+- Support Ipv4 & Ipv6

-# Req
+# Requirement
-- Openwrt Router (`extender/repeater mode`) must be connected to the pisowifi
+- Openwrt Router (`extender/repeater mode`) must be connected to a wifi with TTL value of 1

 # Access ssh or telnet
 - ssh: `ssh root@192.168.1.1`